Find out everything you need to plan your visit to the Trevi Fountain in this guest post by Denise from The Nay Blonde, bio below.

 First things first, where is the Trevi fountain?
 This masterpiece is located in Rome, Italy in the city’s Trevi District.
 It is also one of the city’s most well-known landmarks, and it is likely to top the list of any Rome itinerary.

 The address is Piazza di Trevi, 00187 Roma RM, Italy.
 It’s about a mile from the Colosseum and two miles from the Vatican just to give you an idea of where it’s positioned.
 It’s close to Via del Corso, a long shopping street, and makes the perfect end to an afternoon of bargaining.
+If you’re looking for train tickets to get to or from the city, I recommend booking in advance with ItaliaRail as seats fill up quickly.

 The Trevi Fountain actually is not the first fountain to grace this location – another one was destroyed in the 17th century, making way for a really intense design competition that resulted in today’s modern wonder.